 Over the past two decades, the Badgers have been more of a successful running team than a passing team.
 All of this starts with an outstanding offensive line.
-My old high school football coach once told us that anyone can be a back, but it takes a special person to be a lineman.
-In 2011 Wisconsin had an offensive line which averaged 6'5" 315 pounds.
+My old high school football coach once told us that anyone can be a running back, but it takes a special person to be a lineman.
+In 2011 Wisconsin had an offensive line that averaged 6'5" 315 pounds.
 All of the players on the line were very athletic and adept at opening big holes for the Badgers' running backs.
 That year center Peter Konz and guard Kevin Zeitler were selected as All-Americans.
 In 2010 tackle Gabe Carimi and guard John Moffitt were chosen as All-Americans.
 Wisconsin has also had other outstanding linemen such as Joe Thomas and Bill Nagy who are now playing in the NFL.

 4. Running Back Play

 Wisconsin has been blessed with great running backs since 1993.
 Terrell Fletcher was one of Barry Alvarez's first really good backs in the early 1990s.
-Later, Ron Dayne came on the scene in the late 1990s and became the Badger's second Heisman winner in 1999.
+Later, Ron Dayne came on the scene in the late 1990s and became Badger's second Heisman winner in 1999.
 Interestingly, Wisconsin's first Heisman winner, Alan Ameche, was also a running back in the early 1950s.
 Michael Bennett, John Clay, and most recently Montee Ball, Melvin Gordon, and Jonathan Taylor have also been outstanding running backs.

 5. Recruitment of Special Players